How Nigeria’s tallest man Afeez Agoro died -

 Agoro, a popular reality TV actor who stood at 7ft 4in tall, died yesterday after he was rushed to a hospital following some complications from a hip replacement surgery.
 He was 48.

-Agoro’s last post on Facebook was on May 28 while recoverinh from the surgery
+Agoro’s last post on Facebook was on May 28 while recovering from the surgery

 He posted: “Thank God Almighty for a successful operation now it’s time for therapy.